prp-e/ai_system_building_course/examples/personal_planning/my_planning_input.md

 ## CHALLENGES

-- C1: I'm super stressed at work and never have time to work on SOSS.
-- C2: I'm having trouble building the UI/UX for SOSS
-- C3: Someone else has a similar project and it's distracting me and demotivating me
-- C4: Hate dating apps
+- C1: I have anxiety and it causes a lot of disruptions for me.
+- C2: I have ADHD and I can be distracted easily.
+- C3: I live in a super noisy environment.
+My family have strict rules for lunch/dinner time which is not matching with my waking up/sleeping schedules and it makes me stay up really late.
+- C3: The noise from the environment sometimes goes too high which can't even be avoided by noise-cancelling headphones.

 ## IDEAS

-- I1: Go is the best language because of how universal and fast it is
-- I2: All government software should be OSS and run off SOSS
-- I3: Adam Smith's invisible hand doesn't apply to FOSS because incentives are misaligned
+- I1: